Hc2112/PSA-On-Farm-Planetscope-Imagery-Process/README.md

 <b>psa_planet_orders_summary.csv</b><br>
 A summary of Planetscope surface reflectance imagery (4 or 8 band) that's been acquired for the On-Farm network.
 Metadata description below.<br><br>

+<b>planet_scenes_metadata.csv</b><br>
+A summary of downloaded Planetscope imagery metadata. <br><br>
+<i>code</i>: Character.
+Field boundary code<br>
+<i>id</i>: Character.
+Scene identification.<br>
+<i>instrument</i>: Character.
+PS2 = Dove Classic.
+PS2.SD = Dove-R SuperDove.
+PSB.SD = 3rd Generation, SuperDove including coastal blue band and bands interoperable with Sentinel-2 bands.<br>
+<i>Date</i>: Date.
+Date of imagery. <br>
+<i> satellite_id</i>: Character.
+Identification for satellite hardware.<br>
+<i>strip_id</i>: Character.
+Path ID for satellite on that given date.<br>
+<i>quality_category</i>: Character.
+Standard or Test.
+Images with quality category of Test are unreliable.<br>
+<i>clear_confidence_percent</i>: Integer.
+Confidence score for the entire scene being free from clouds, snow, shadow, haze, etc. This score does not apply to the just clipped portion, so a mask should be applied to the area of interest to determine if the clear_confidence_percent at the pixel level qualifies the image for use.<br>
+<i>clear_percent</i>: Integer.
+Percentage of the entire scene being free from clouds, snow, shadow, haze, etc. This percentage does not apply to the just clipped portion, so a mask should be applied to the area of interest to determine if the udm2's clear mask layer at the pixel level qualifies the image for use.<br>
+<i>sun_elevation</i>: The sun's elevation in relation to the satellite's location at the time of acquisition.<br>
+<i>sun_azimuth</i>: The sun's azimuth in relation to the satellite's location at the time of acquisition.<br>
+<i>view_angle</i>: Numeric.
+The satellite's angle of capture, measured in degrees from vertical nadir.<br><br>

 <i>code</i>: Character.
 Field boundary code<br>
 <i>count</i>: Integer.
 Count of unique imagery dates acquired for the code <br>
 <i>date.min</i>: Date.
 The earliest imagery date acquired for the code<br>